artyom-mameev/fast-study-notes/README.md

 ### Custom dictionary

-An entries of the custom dictionary can be customized using the "Corrections" button.
+The entries in the custom dictionary can be customized using the "Corrections" button.

 #### Adding new corrections

-A new corrections can be added using the "Add" button.
+Corrections can be added using the "Add" button.

 #### Editing or removing existing corrections